 Whether the books on your shelves consist of rare first editions or novels that are only valuable on a sentimental level, they need a certain level of upkeep to ensure that they last a long time.
 Maintaining the quality of your older books will help them retain their monetary value, in addition to ensuring that they will be readable for years and generations to come.

 Unfortunately for us bibliophiles, leaving these beloved books on the shelf to collect dust isn’t enough to ensure their safety.
-We need to actively make an effort to ensure that our books live long and prosper.
+We need to actively make an effort to ensure that our books (leather-bound and hardback alike) live long and prosper.
 But what does that involve?
 Thankfully, for us, learning how to care for old books isn’t difficult, which means that you still have time to read and enjoy your books.

 With just a few easy steps and precautions, your books can stay in tip-top shape for years to come.

 There are many factors that go into caring for old books.
 Some things may seem obvious but other things, like humidity levels, might not be something you’ve ever considered.